Ruby Hurley: Career with the NAACP

 For the next four years, Hurley worked reorganizing the D.C. branch of the National Association for the Advancement of Colored People (NAACP), bolstering their youth council.
 Walter Francis White, who headed the NAACP, appointed Hurley to the position of national Youth Secretary in 1943.
 She moved to New York City and stayed in that role until 1950.

 In 1951, she moved from New York to Birmingham, Alabama, to set up an NAACP office and oversee membership drives in Tennessee, Mississippi, Alabama, Georgia, and Florida.
 It was the first permanent NAACP office located in the Deep South.
 She became Regional Secretary of the NAACP's newly formed Southeast Regional Office the following year.

+During her time in the South, Hurley "operated as a Black woman in a man's world -- both Black and white men," as all NAACP Presidents and Boards and virtually all those in charge of governments and businesses were male.
+Following the Brown v.
+Board of Education ruling in 1954, Hurley worked to implement racial integration in the South.

 In 1955, Hurley joined with civil rights activists Amzie Moore and Medgar Evers, who was Field Secretary at the NAACP's Mississippi office, in investigating the murders of minister George W. Lee and 14-year-old Emmett Till.
 In order to interview witnesses for Till's case, Hurley wore cotton picker's clothes.
-Following the Brown v.
-Board of Education ruling in 1954, Hurley worked to implement racial integration in the South.
+She later joined in a tour to bring nationwide attention to the tragedy.

 While she practiced Christian nonviolence, she appeared on the cover of Jet magazine's October 6, 1955, issue with a caption reading "Most Militant Negro Woman In The South".
 In 1956, Hurley helped to prepare the case of Autherine Lucy to be allowed to attend the University of Alabama.
+Hurley defense of marginalized groups extended beyond African Americans, such as when she condemned anti-Semitic leaflets being distributed in Birmingham by writing “It will not be difficult to wash away such hatemongering as more people speak out against it.”

-Hurley's efforts were met with open hostility and she suffered from fatigue and weight loss.
+During her time working for the NAACP in the south, Hurley traveled more than 40,000 miles by bus and car, often alone.
+Hurley's efforts were met with open hostility and she faced constant danger.
 Her house was attacked and she received obscene telephone calls.
 Following a riot at the University of Alabama campus, black taxi drivers offered protection, circling her home.

+During her travels, sticking to her principles of never eating in segregated restaurants led to its own hardships: “I was never going to eat in segregated places.
+So, if I ran out of Hershey bars, I didn’t eat…ofttimes twenty-four hours I didn’t have anything to eat."